DJPinchoff/file_based_cms_170/README.md

 Content Management System Project for Course 170 in Launch School

 Features:
-- CRUD application that uses Ruby to interact with file system.
+- CRUD application that uses Ruby to interact with file system
+- A directory with tests for each feature in the application
-- Uses YML file to log users and passwords using bcrypt encryption.
+- Uses YML file to log users and passwords using bcrypt encryption
-- Uses puma as local webserver.
+- Uses puma as local webserver
 - Uses Sinatra web framework for routes and layout
+- Rakefile for easy access of running tests

 ## Installation and Use
 1. Download the zip files and unzip into a new directory.